 Northwest Poplar continues to... more

-In some areas, this species can be difficult to... more
+Note: in warmer areas, this species can be... more

 Green ash is a fast growing tree with incredible golden yellow leaves in fall.
 This tree is native to the prairies and is well suited for drought and cold.
 Green ash can also tolerate soil compaction, periods of flooding and a wide variety of soils including... more